kspicer80/kspicer80.github.io/content/posts/2022-07-blank-pca-analysis-of-recent-new-justices_21.md

 )
 ```

-After this we now have a nice little dataframe that contains all of the information we wanted to scrap:
+After this we now have a nice little dataframe that contains all of the information we wanted to scrape:

 <table border="1" class="dataframe">
   <thead>